Oxid15/cascade/cascade/docs/source/modules/dataset_zoo.rst

 Using that labels they equalize label distribution by repeating or deleting some elements.
 The sampler themselves are lazy, but to obtain label distribution, they load elements one-by-one not storing them in memory in initialization.

 They are also deterministic and place elements with similar labels together.
-Consider using ``RandomSampler`` to shuffle datasets before passing them to learning.
+Consider using :class:`~cascade.data.RandomSampler` to shuffle datasets before passing them to learning.

 .. doctest::